 Epistle to the Romans

 It is highly probable that Christianity was planted in Rome by some of those who had been at Jerusalem on the day of Pentecost (Acts 2:10).
-At this time the Jews were very numerous in Rome, and their synagogues were probably resorted to by Romans also, who in this way became acquainted with the great facts regarding Jesus as these were reported among the Jews.
+At this time, the Jews were very numerous in Rome, and their synagogues were probably resorted to by Romans also, who in this way became acquainted with the great facts regarding Jesus as these were reported among the Jews.

 The object of the apostle in writing to this church was to explain to them the great doctrines of the gospel.
 His epistle was a “word in season.”
 Himself deeply impressed with a sense of the value of the doctrines of salvation, he opens up in a clear and connected form the whole system of the gospel in its relation both to Jew and Gentile.
-This epistle is peculiar in this, that it is a systematic exposition of the gospel of universal application.
+This epistle is unique in this, that it is a systematic exposition of the gospel of universal application.

-This main section of his letter is followed by various practical exhortations (12:1-15:13), which are followed by a conclusion containing personal explanations and salutations, which contain the names of twenty-four Christians at Rome, a benediction, and a doxology (Rom.
+This main section of his letter is followed by various practical exhortations (12:1-15:13), which are followed by a conclusion containing personal explanations and salutations, which contain the names of 24 Christians at Rome, a benediction, and a doxology (Rom.
 15:14-ch.
 16).

 - Is sola Scriptura a biblical or a man-made concept?
 Answer —traditions vs. Scripture alone

 - Is the Bible truly the final authority in all matters of faith and morals?
 Answer

 - What did the Early Church believe about sola Scriptura?
 Answer

 - ETERNAL LIFE—What does the Bible say about it?
 Answer

 - eternal death in the Bible